pcheng17/aoc-python/2023/README.md

 too messy...
 Maybe designing classes for these types of problems isn't the best idea.

 Also, I got my best ranking so far on Part A - Rank 387!

+Edit: I just learned something new! `*zip(*grid)` is a mind-blowing way to transpose a 2D array...
+I need to keep this in my back pocket.